apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 EXITCODE: OK
 ```

-In this case, it took just over a quarter as long to check
+In this case, it took just over 30 seconds to check
-the property under the manual fairness requirement than under weak fairness.
+the property under the manual fairness requirement,
+whereas it took over two minutes using under weak fairness.
 In general, when using fairness, it's worth spending some effort to simplify
 the fairness condition.